upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## Few terminologies:

-`Command line` or the `Terminal` is the interface in a machine that allows you to enter commands and get output. `Command line` is mostly used in Windows OS where they call their version of `Terminal` the `command line` or `CMD`.
-Whereas `Terminal` is the command line interface that is built in Mac OS.
+**Command line** or the **Terminal** is the interface in a computer system that allows you to enter commands and receive output. **Command line** is predominantly used in Windows OS, where their version of the **Terminal** is known as the **Command line** or **CMD**.
+In contrast, **Terminal** is the default command line interface for Mac and Unix-based OS.
-`Shell` is basically the program behind the command line interface which reads the input and displays the output.
-So it is called `interpreter`. `Bash` is the most common shell program and is usually the default on most Unix/Linux systems and was the default on Mac for a long time, up until recently they switched from `bash` to `zsh`.
+The **Shell** is essentially the program that operates behind the command line interface, interpreting user input and displaying output.
+Commonly referred to as an **interpreter**. **Bash is one of the most widely used shell programs and is typically the default on many Unix/Linux systems.
+Notably, it was the default shell on Mac for an extended period, but more recently, they transitioned from **Bash** to **Zsh**.

 ---